November 28, 2020

 Cathedral was making its state-best-tying 16th appearance in the finals and the victory gives it the 13th championship in program history – second-best in the state behind Chatard’s 15 titles.

 The Irish of coach Bill Peebles finished 13-1, with its only loss coming to 6A champion Center Grove.
 Cathedral also defeated 3A champ Chatard and 6A runner-up Westfield during the regular season.

 In addition, the Irish won their five games in the tournament series by a combined 216-66 score.

 Zionsville, coached by Scott Turnquist, fought within 22-14 and 29-21 in the third quarter, but could get no closer.
 Quarterback Josh Stone went 19-for-31 for 304 yards and four touchdowns.
 Luke Baumgartner caught nine of Stone’s completions for 153 yards and matched Jordan with three TD receptions.

 Class 5A State Championship Records

-At the conclusion of the state championship game, the IHSAA Executive Committee named Josh Fedorchak of Valparaiso High School as the winner of the Phil N. Eskew Mental Attitude Award in Class 5A Football.
+During the awards ceremony, Zach Bielecki of Zionsville High School was announced by the IHSAA Executive Committee as the recipient of the Phil N. Eskew Mental Attitude Award in Class 5A Football.